-The objective of our analysis is to understand how $Z_i$ varies spatially.
-Recall that our model assumption is that The spatial error component $U$ is shared regardless of the mean model, all we have to do is specify the mean structure $X\beta$, and then assess whether residual spatial autocorrelation persists in $U$.
-Although RESAPLE accounts for covariates through the restricted likelihood, it does so conditional on a chosen design matrix $X$, so changing $X$ changes what is treated as trend versus ``residual dependence.''
-Because there is no uniquely correct detrending specification in practice, we used a ``ladder'' approach of increasing linear mean model flexibility to assess sensitivity of spatial residual diagnostics to the extent of covariate adjustment.
-Specifically we consider the sequence of linear predictors described in Table \ref{tab:model-ladder}, ranging from intercept only (M0) through socioeconomic covariates (M1-M2) and finally adding spatial trend with centroid coordinates (M3-M4).
-The main reason we do this is to compare how RESAPLE behaves compared to alternatives with increasing $p$ (and hence changing $r=n-p$).
+The objective of our analysis is to assess the extent of residual spatial dependence in log median household income after progressively richer mean model adjustment.
+Recall that our model assumption is that For each choice of $X$, the SEM treats the remaining variation after the mean structure as the spatial error component.
+We then assess whether residual spatial autocorrelation persists in this component.
+Because RESAPLE is computed conditional on the chosen design matrix $X$, changing $X$ changes what is attributed to the mean structure versus the residual spatial component.
+Because there is no known uniquely correct detrending specification in practice, we used a ``ladder'' approach of increasing linear mean model flexibility to assess sensitivity of spatial residual diagnostics to the extent of covariate adjustment.
+Specifically, we consider the sequence of linear predictors described in Table \ref{tab:model-ladder}, ranging from intercept only (M0), through socioeconomic covariates (M1--M2), and finally adding spatial trend with centroid coordinates (M3--M4).
+This lets us compare how RESAPLE behaves relative to alternatives as $p$ changes, and hence as $r=n-p$ changes.

-For each specification of design matrix $X$, we computed the OLS residuals $r = M_XZ$ and applied global and local spatial diagnostics to assess whether residual spatial autocorrelation persisted after adjustment.
+For each specification of design matrix $X$, we computed the OLS residuals $\hat u = M_X Z$, where $M_X=I_n-X(X^\top X)^{-1}X^\top$, and applied global and local spatial diagnostics to assess whether residual spatial autocorrelation persisted after adjustment.
 This required specifying a spatial weights matrix $W$, which is typically not uniquely determined (Section \ref{sec:impact-W}).
-We considered a broad candidate set $\mathcal W = \{\texttt{rook}, \texttt{queen}, \texttt{knn4}, \texttt{knn6}, \texttt{knn8}\}.$ For each $(X,W)$ pair we computed $\mathcal I_r(0)$ and selected $W$ by maximising the information over $\mathcal W$.
-Using the selected $W$ we then report Moran's $\mathcal I_M$, APLE, MAPLE, RESAPLE, and the REML SEM estimate of $\rho$.
-The results are summarized in Table \ref{tab:ladder-results}, and visualized in Figure \ref{fig:rho-indices}.
+We considered the candidate set $\mathcal W = \{\texttt{rook}, \texttt{queen}, \texttt{knn4}, \texttt{knn6}, \texttt{knn8}\}$.
+For each $(X,W)$ pair we computed $\mathcal I_r(0)$ and selected $W$ by maximising the information over $\mathcal W$.
+Using the selected $W$, we then report Moran's $\mathcal I_M$, APLE, MAPLE, RESAPLE, and the REML SEM estimate of $\rho$.
+The results are summarised in Table \ref{tab:ladder-results}, and visualised in Figure \ref{fig:rho-indices}.